'I’ll make it': 94-year-old Sask. man goes the distance for children’s hospitals

 “My roots are really in the Regina area, so I’m sort of going home.”

-Atchison said he has been training by walking 16 km in his hallway every day but said it’ll be a challenge facing the hill near Blackstrap and the Lumsden Hill.
+Atchison said he has been training by walking 16 kilometres in his hallway every day but said it’ll be a challenge facing the hill near Blackstrap and the Lumsden Hill.

 “Those are going to be the torturous things for me, those two hills ... but I’ll make it.”